Prototyping (with AI)

 Why this had to run on device

-This interaction would not work in Figma.
+It wouldn't work in Figma.

 Its value lives in pacing, resistance, and timing.
 How long the summary takes to appear, how the swipe settles, and how quickly you feel confident enough to move on.

-These are not visual problems.
-They are behavioral ones.
+These aren't visual problems, they're behavioral ones.

-So I built a fully functional SwiftUI prototype with mocked data that runs on device and responds to real gestures.
+So I built a functional SwiftUI prototype with mocked data that runs on device and responds to real gestures.
 It feels real enough to judge.

 What AI is actually useful for